 Students are able to (1) demonstrate coherent and advanced knowledge of key theories and methods in Asian studies; (2) have cognitive and technical skills to demonstrate a broad understanding of empirical and theoretical concepts in Asian studies; (3) demonstrate ability to critically review, analyse, consolidate and synthesize knowledge with with intellectual independence to provide understanding of complex problems and issues in Asian studies; (4) identify, plan and implement an original research project in Asian studies, including appropriate ethical issues; and (5) produce high-level oral and written communication appropriate to the discipline.

-Entry requirements: (a) the equivalent of a UWA weighted average mark of at least 70 per cent in the Level 3 units of the Asian Studies major; or (b)(i) the equivalent of a UWA weighted average mark of at least 70 per cent in the Level 3 units in a major in Japanese, Chinese, Indonesian or Korean Studies; and (ii) a second major in a field relevant to the proposed research dissertation.
+- (a) the equivalent of a UWA weighted average mark of at least 70 per cent in the Level 3 units of the Asian Studies major; or (b)(i) the equivalent of a UWA weighted average mark of at least 70 per cent in the Level 3 units in a major in Japanese, Chinese, Indonesian or Korean Studies; and (ii) a second major in a field relevant to the proposed research dissertation.

-Intake periods: Beginning of year and mid-year
+Beginning of year only

 Key to availability of units:

 See the School of Social Sciences Honours Handbook for details on semester study patterns.

 Take all units (48 points):